eatonda/crowd-sourced-fitness-challenge-app/README.md

 # FitnessGurus

 Note: Backend is purposely disabled.
 Reach out to me david.a.eatonii@gmail.com if you wish to test the application on your personal device.
-Otherwise, you can watch a demo of the application at
+Otherwise, you can watch a demo of the application at .
+Also code included is just the library code written, not the project's android/iOS configurations etc.

-I) For Android Device
+I) For Android Device (Recommended for the project code included is just the lib files and not the OS specific files.)
     Allow Untrusted Sources.
     Please follow the documentation at https://www.verizon.com/support/knowledge-base-222186/
     for your android device.
 Note newer android devices will just ask you to allow this setting when